abpframework/abp/docs/en/Blog-Posts/2024-07-31 v8_3_Preview/post.md

 });
 ```

-You can select any of the standard marked item icons (as used in the example above) or easily customize icons shown in the toggling components.
+You can select any of the standard marked item icons (as used in the example above) or easily customize the icons shown in the toggling components.

 > Read the [CMS Kit: Marked Item System](https://abp.io/docs/8.3/modules/cms-kit/marked-items) documentation to learn more.

 #### CMS Kit: Approvement System for Comments

 CMS Kit Module has been provided a [Commenting System](https://abp.io/docs/8.3/modules/cms-kit/comments) for a while.
 This system allows you to add the comment feature to any kind of resource, like blog posts, or products.
-However, this system wasn't providing an approvement system, that allows system administrations to review the comments before publish them in their application.
+However, this system wasn't providing an approvement system, that allows system administrations to review the comments before publishing them in their application.

 In this version, we have introduced the [Approvement System](https://abp.io/docs/8.3/modules/cms-kit/comments#settings), which allows you to _require approval for comments to be published_.
 It's disabled by default, but you can make it enabled by simply checking the related setting on the settings page:

 ![](cmskit-module-comments-settings.png)

-When you enabled it, whenever a user submits a comment, it can be directly seen on the back-office application (in the _cms/comments_ page), and you can determine if the comment should be approved or rejected.
-If you approve the comment, then it will be started to shown on the comment section for the related resource.
+When you enable it, whenever a user submits a comment, it can be directly seen on the back-office application (in the _cms/comments_ page), and you can determine if the comment should be approved or rejected.
+If you approve the comment, then it will be shown in the comment section for the related resource.

 > Read the [CMS Kit: Comments](https://abp.io/docs/8.3/modules/cms-kit/comments) documentation to learn more.

 #### Docs: Added Google Translation Support & Introducing the Single Project Mode

-In this version, we made some improvements in the [Docs Module](https://abp.io/docs/8.3/modules/docs), added Google Translation support for better findings in the documentation and introduced single project mode.
+In this version, we made some improvements in the [Docs Module](https://abp.io/docs/8.3/modules/docs), added Google Translation support for better findings in the documentation, and introduced a single project mode.

 The single project mode allows you to use a single name as a project name in your application.
-If you are not considering to support multiple projects with their multiple docs and instead if you have a single project and want to have documentation for it, it's especially useful for you.
-You just need to configure the `DocsUiOptions` and set the single project mode as enabled and also define a constant project name:
+If you are not considering supporting multiple projects with their multiple docs and instead if you have a single project and want to have documentation for it, it's especially useful for you.
+You just need to configure the `DocsUiOptions`, set the single project mode as **enabled** and also define a constant project name:

 ```csharp
 Configure<DocsUiOptions>(options =>